 Jouett returned to Lexington following his study with Stuart, established a studio, and began a busy practice as a portrait painter.
 He is believed to have completed more than three hundred portraits before his death at age 39.
 His primary concern was to capture his sitters' faces as accurately as possible, and the results were often direct and candid.
 His insistence on truthful portrayals led him to dismiss one friend who sat for his portrait dressed in outlandish clothing and to refuse the request of a small child who wanted the color of her eyes changed.
 Most of Jouett's portraits were bust-lengths of prominent Kentuckians such as Governor Isaac Shelby, Senator John Brown, and Henry Clay.
 He also completed a full-length portrait of the Marquis de Lafayette (Kentucky Historical Society) and copies of famous paintings such as Gilbert Stuart's Atheneum Washington.

 Some of Jouett's late works are characterized by a slightly softer use of line and more chiaroscuro, which may reflect a knowledge of Thomas Sully's style gained from a visit to Philadelphia in 1823.
 Generally, however, his style remained consistent until his death on his farm near Lexington on August 10, 1827.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Hart, Charles Henry.
 "Kentucky's Master Painter."
 Harper's New Monthly Magazine 98 (May 1899): 914-921.

 Price, Samuel Woodson.
 The Old Masters of the Bluegrass--Jouett, Bush, Grimes, Frazer, Morgan, Hart.
 Louisville, 1902.